 In addition to an excellent range of motion, the Kinetic Plus has one of the best feeling interior fabric of any model in our review.
 It feels amazingly soft, even against bare skin.
 This fabric is more of a wicking fabric, whereas the interior materials of most rain jackets are primarily designed to protect the waterproof membrane, which has been sandwiched inside.

-The Kinetic Plus has one of the most athletic fits, which means it has a slimmer fit; fortunately, we could still fit a thin fleece (such as a Patagonia R1) under our size medium, which is our main tester's typical size.
-Featuring a slim fit in the sleeves, elbow areas, and torso, this fit is different than most models in our fleet, as we could fit a thin fleece and often, a light puffy coat under other models.
-If you're looking to buy this jacket to layer underneath, you'll want to consider sizing up, especially if you are in between sizes.
+The Kinetic Plus has one of the most athletic fits, which means it has a slimmer fit; fortunately, we could still fit a thin fleece (such as a Patagonia R1 under our size medium, which is our main tester's typical size), thanks to its slim fit in the sleeves, elbow areas, and torso.
+If you're looking to buy this jacket to layer underneath, you'll want to consider sizing up, especially if you are in-between sizes.

-We confirmed the weight of the Kinetic Plus, which rolls in at 11 ounces, or 0.68 pounds.
+We confirmed the weight of the Kinetic Plus, which rolls in at 10 ounces.

-While it isn't quite as light as some minimal models, which checked in around 6-7.5 ounces (the Patagonia Storm Racer was the lightest), it's significantly more durable and offers better breathability and superior range of motion.
+While it isn't quite as light as some minimal models, which checked in around 6-7.5 ounces, it's significantly more durable and offers better breathability and a superior range of motion.

 The Kinetic Plus is plenty suitable for most outdoor activities, as it's a jacket that will handle backpacking, hiking, ski touring, and alpine rock climbing.

-The Kinetic Plus comes with a small, separate stuff sack and compresses slightly smaller than average models in our review.
+The Kinetic Plus comes with a small, separate stuff sack and compresses down to a nice size.

-The Kinetic Plus has a small reinforced clip-in point which can be worn on a harness for climbers wary of a change in weather or an afternoon thunderstorm.
-It packed down slightly smaller than the Outdoor Research Foray or Arc'teryx Beta SL, similar to the Mountain Hardwear Quasar Lite, and nearly as small as the Black Diamond Fineline and Patagonia Storm Racer.
+The Kinetic Plus has a small reinforced clip-in point which can be clipped to a harness for climbers wary of a change in weather or an afternoon thunderstorm.

-With a retail price of $230, this jacket is on the more expensive side of jackets, though more in tune with the price of performance-oriented models.
-Similar performing models, like the Outdoor Research Foray ($215) and Mountain Hardwear Quasar Lite ($240) have comparable ranges, while the Kinetic Plus costs less than the Patagonia Cloud Ridge ($250), or the REI Co-Op Drypoint GTX ($250).
-For the price of the Kinetic Plus, you'll get an incredibly stretchy fabric, which provides some of the best range of motion of any model in our review plus above average breathability, excellent storm-worthiness, and a rad, effective hood design.
-Plus, it is still less than the Outdoor Research Interstellar or the Arc'teryx Beta SL (both $300).
+This jacket is on the more expensive side, though more in tune with the price of performance-oriented models.
+Similar performing models, like the Outdoor Research Foray has comparable ranges, while the Kinetic Plus costs less than the REI Co-Op Drypoint GTX.
+For the price of the Kinetic Plus, you'll get an incredibly stretchy fabric, which provides some of the best range of motion of any model in our review plus above-average breathability, excellent stormworthiness, and a rad, effective hood design.